WELCOME TO MYANMAR

 The final results will be published on the website as soon as possible after the race.

-There will be water stations along the route.
-Some stations will also serve energy drinks and bananas.
+There will be water stations along the route and all water stations will also have energy drinks.

 Personal Refreshments and Clothing